 Every street has a public right-of-way.
 It’s all the space between parcels of land: not only the street but also sidewalks, parking strips and curbs, both above ground and below.

 The right-of-way grows crowded as we find more ways to use it:

-- Transportation: buses, cars, bicycles, wheelchairs, walking, freight, scooters, and more
+- Transportation: people walking and using buses, cars, bikes, wheelchairs, freight trucks, scooters, and more

-- Utilities: stormwater management, sewers, water, electricity, natural gas, telecommunications and more
+- Utilities: stormwater, sewer, water, electricity, natural gas, telecommunications and more

 - Trees and greenery

-Limited space in the right-of-way, however, can make it difficult to adhere to all applicable policies in all situations.
+Crowded rights-of-way means policies sometimes conflict.
 Case-by-case decisions to balance competing demands on the right-of-way can at times result in inconsistent application and missed opportunities for achieving citywide objectives - be they for moving people, moving goods, or for delivering essential utility services.
 We need a citywide framework that binds these various policies and guides decision-making for the right-of-way.

 Creating a citywide right-of-way framework

 Streets 2035 starts with assumption that all right-of-way uses are valuable and aims to identify opportunities to share space or utilize minimum dimensions when there is not space to meet all desired widths or clearances.
 In some cases, tradeoffs may need to be made where everything does not fit.
 Streets 2035 will not dictate those tradeoffs, but rather create a framework for their consideration.
 This framework will: